oceanfabreeze/Misc-Linux/README.md

 #use vi to edit the $ZABBIXADMIN field in the script to set your own email.
 vi /etc/cron.daily/zabbixmysqlcheck
 ```
-## zabbix_cleanup.sql
+## enhanced-zabbix_housekeeping
 Created this to cleanup history data from the Zabbix servers and proxies.
-One of the many flaws of Zabbix is that the housekeeper service sucks.
+One of the many flaws of Zabbix is that the housekeeper service stinks sometimes.
 It can only delete so much before it gives up and times out.
+Especially with the resources our system has.
 This SQL will go out and make sure that the retention policy you set is properly followed.
 Default is 90 day drilled down history, 1 year trends history.
+Work in progress...plan on testing on my homelab zabbix instance first.

+## lazymenu
+A menu created to assist newer backend System Engineers with quick tasks.
+Work in progress....